How to Plan Canal Boat Trips (What You Need to Know)

 Because canal boating is a traditional form of transport, I prefer physical guidebooks as they fit the old-fashioned style of travel.

-The only website I fully-endorse is the Canal and River Trust.
-As the charity who runs the canal system, they provide updates on network stoppages.
+The only website I fully endorse is the Canal and River Trust.
+As the charity that runs the canal system, they provide updates on network stoppages.

 Boat Safety